Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins' 3.75 team ERA ranks third among all MLB pitching staffs.
+- The Twins' 3.74 team ERA ranks second among all MLB pitching staffs.

-- Twins pitchers combine to surrender 99 home runs (one per game), the seventh-fewest in baseball.
+- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, one per game).

+- Maeda (2-5 with a 5.50 ERA and 41 strikeouts in 36 2/3 innings pitched) gets the start for the Twins, his ninth of the season.

-- The right-hander last pitched on Saturday, July 8 against the Baltimore Orioles, when he tossed six innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent appearance was on Saturday against the Oakland Athletics, when he tossed three innings, surrendering three earned runs while allowing four hits.

-- The 28-year-old has amassed an ERA of 2.61, with 8.6 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .207 against him.
+- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.